Superstar effect: Further research

-Three years after Brown's study, in 2010, a similar one was conducted in Japan by Ryuichi Tanaka and Kazutoshi Ishino.
+Three years after Brown's study, in 2010, a similar one was conducted in Japan.
 The writers looked at how the presence of Japan golf superstar Kazuo Ozaki affected the game of others and their findings are in accordance with those of the paper on Woods.
 Their results suggest that when having to compete against Ozaki, players performed worse by about 0.3 strokes on average.

-Yet another research, published by Brian C. Hill in 2014, examines the same effect in 100-meter tournaments, with Usain Bolt being the superstar on the field.
-Hill found a positive superstar effect, meaning that runners produced faster running times and the likelihood of setting a personal record was increased.
-Wanting to explain the results seemingly contradictory to those of Brown, Hill points out the simultaneous nature of running competitions (whereas in golf, players get to watch each other) and that a 100-meter race is about 10 seconds which does not leave competitors much time to alter their behaviours because of Bolt.
+Yet another research, in 2014, examines the same effect in 100-meter tournaments, with Usain Bolt being the superstar on the field.
+It found a positive superstar effect, meaning that runners produced faster running times and the likelihood of setting a personal record was increased.
+Wanting to explain the results seemingly contradictory to those of Brown, Hill points out the simultaneous nature of running competitions (whereas in golf, players get to watch each other) and that a 100-meter race is about 10 seconds which does not leave competitors much time to alter their behaviors because of Bolt.